 The understanding of this mechanism guided doctors to change how they thought about addiction.
 For years it was viewed as a personal weakness.
 Instead, it’s now seen as a chemical disorder – an illness of the brain, like an illness of any other organ.

 Addiction creates further problems by overwhelming the brain.
 Over time, a person needs to drink more and more to get the same response.
 This is how drinking transitions its way into tolerance and physical dependence.
-Overcome physical dependence to alcohol at an inpatient rehab center in Oklahoma City, OK
+Overcome physical dependence to alcohol at an inpatient rehab center in Ohio

 Signs of Alcohol Addiction